PaulRitsche/DL_Track_US/docs/source/installation.rst

 This will initialize a git repository and allows you to continue.
 If run into problems, check this `website <https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository>`_.

-*Step 4.* **(Optional, only required for contributing or development)** Clone the DL_Track Github repository into a pre-specified folder (for example "DL_Track) by typing the following code in your bash window:
+*Step 4.* **(Only required for MacOS users, contributing or development)** Clone the DL_Track Github repository into a pre-specified folder (for example "DL_Track) by typing the following code in your bash window:

 ``git clone https://github.com/PaulRitsche/DL_Track.git``